mmorrison/silhouette-card-maker/SETUP.md

 ## 🚀 Manual Setup (Alternative)

-If you prefer to download manually:
+If you prefer to download the project manually first, then use the **setup script**:

 ### Step 1: Download the Project
 ```bash